 If one prefers a more intuitive approach to quantum fields, some considerations must be made from first principles.
-Because of the Heisenberg uncertainty, one cannot have an arbitrarily sharp wave function in both position and momentum at the same time.
-The more $c\bar c$ pair is well-defined in momentum, the more it must be delocalized.
-If the quarks are assumed to be produced as close as possible to momentum eigenstates, to forget about the details of the wavefunction in momentum space, one has to consider them substantially delocalized in space.
-They cannot be considered in one cell, and the wave function in the configuration space gives a weight regarding which part of the medium is `'felt more'' by the heavy flavours.
-In any case, neither hydrodynamics nor kinetic theory are equipped to treat such wave functions dynamically.
+Because of the Heisenberg uncertainty principle, one cannot have an arbitrarily sharp wave function in both position and momentum at the same time.
+The more the $c -\bar{c}$ pair is well-defined in momentum, the more it must be delocalized.
+Suppose the quarks are assumed to be produced as close as possible to momentum eigenstates, to forget about the details of the wave function in momentum space.
+In that case, one has to consider them substantially delocalized in space.
+They cannot be considered in a single cell, and the wave function in the configuration space gives a weight regarding which part of the medium impacts more the heavy quarks.
+In any case, neither hydrodynamics nor kinetic theory can treat such wave functions dynamically.

+\textbf{B. Importance of central heavy-ion collisions.} Here, we discuss the importance of studying spatial correlations of charm and anticharm quarks at hadronisation for central heavy-ion collisions being isotropic in the transverse plane.
+In this case, the wanted spatial opening azimuthal angle equals the measured flow opening angle.
+This is illustrated in Fig.~\ref{fig:central}, where the collision geometry in the transverse plane relative to the beam direction is sketched for two examples.

+The left sketch shows the collision of equal nuclei with a large distance between their centres, the so-called peripheral collision.
+The right plot depicts the collision with the small distance between the centres, the so-called central collision.
+It is easy to see that in the limiting case of zero distance, the central collision, the spatial opening angle $\mathit{\Phi}_S$ is equal to the measured flow opening angle, $\mathit{\Phi}$, of the $c-\bar{c}$ pair at hadronisation.
+This is not true for peripheral collisions.
+In the latter case, the spatial opening angle depends on the flow opening angle and the orientation of the pair relative to the vector connecting the nuclear centres - the impact parameter.
+Thus, extending and applying the method to peripheral collisions would make the results model-dependent and require high statistics for the measurements relative to the impact parameter.

-\textbf{B. Example estimate of event statistics and data-taking time.} Here, we present a simple estimate of the event statistics and data-taking time assuming detector setup and performance similar to the \NASixtyOne\ experiment at CERN~\cite{NA61:2014lfx} recording Pb+Pb collisions at $\sqrt{s_{NN}} = 17.3$~GeV.
-Assuming that processes that impact the reconstruction of a $D^0$ and a $\bar{D^0}$ mesons within an event are approximately uncorrelated, we estimate the average number of reconstructed pairs as
+\textbf{C. Example estimate of event statistics and data-taking time.} Here, we present a simple estimate of the event statistics and data-taking time assuming detector setup and performance similar to the \NASixtyOne\ experiment at CERN~\cite{NA61:2014lfx} recording Pb+Pb collisions at $\sqrt{s_{NN}} = 17.3$~GeV.
+Assuming that processes that impact the reconstruction of $D^0$ and $\bar{D^0}$ mesons are approximately uncorrelated, we estimate the average number of reconstructed pairs as